Get up to speed on the top social video trends, plus tips on how to create engaging social media video.

 “With mobile devices dominating the online landscape, it’s changed the way the content on YouTube is consumed – and the video hosting giant has realised that!” says Envato’s Video Marketing Specialist Jen McKinnon.
 “People are watching on-the-go and YouTube is now bending to that user preference by introducing features that optimise the experience for their busy users.”

-To make your YouTube Shorts stand out, try out some video templates to dress up your videos in style.
+To make your YouTube Shorts stand out, try out some video templates or royalty-free music to dress up your videos in style.
 As YouTube Shorts is a new feature, existing Instagram Stories templates will work well for this vertical format.
 Try out these Instagram Stories by MotionLemon, this Instagram Stories Pack by Make-Space, or these Brutalism Instagram Stories by Colorama on Envato Elements.

 TikTok is the fastest growing social media platform in the world, accruing over 800 million active users worldwide since launching in 2019.
 Allowing users to create short videos with music, filters, captions and other fun features, the short-form video app is now influencing everything from memes and music to fashion to pop culture trends.